Home » Rome »

 Cheapest Sistine Chapel tickets

-These are also known as Vatican Museum tickets because they get you access to both the attractions.
+These are also known as Vatican Museum tickets because they get you access to both attractions.

-After you have seen both, you can also go and explore St Peter’s Basilica.
+After seeing both, you can also explore St Peter’s Basilica.

 You can book these tickets with or without the audio guide.